ToshioCP/Gtk4-tutorial/gfm/sec3.md

 8 }
 ~~~

-Widget is an abstract concept that includes all the GUI interfaces such as windows, dialogs, buttons, multiline text, containers and so on.
+Widget is an abstract concept that includes all the GUI interfaces such as windows, dialogs, buttons, multi-line text, containers and so on.
 And GtkWidget is a base object from which all the GUI objects derive.

     parent <-----> child